jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 Obligations
 (3) Part 3 contains provisions on obligations (for example, MSD’s obligations, and each beneficiary’s obligations—see the guide in section 104).
 Factors affecting benefits
-(4) Part 4 contains provisions on factors affecting benefits (for example, insurance, entitlement to overseas pensions, shared care of a dependent child, hospitalisation, being in custody in prison or on remand, and absence from New Zealand—see the guide in section 183).
+(4) Part 4 contains provisions on factors affecting benefits (for example, jobseeker profiles, insurance, entitlement to overseas pensions, shared care of a dependent child, hospitalisation, being in custody in prison or on remand, and absence from New Zealand—see the guide in section 183).
 Enforcement, sanctions, and offences
 (5) Part 5 contains provisions on enforcement, sanctions, and offences (for example, sanctions for failing to meet obligations—see the guide in section 231).
 Administration